RESEARCH & INNOVATION

 PILLAR 03

-How mathematical knowledge builds, from first words about quantity through algebra, and why it matters far beyond the classroom.
+How mathematical knowledge builds, from first words about quantity through adult learning and supporting of math learning, and why it matters far beyond the classroom.

 Early mathematical knowledge is among the strongest predictors of later academic achievement, predicting not just later math performance but reading achievement, high school completion, and college attendance, even after controlling for family background.
 And the stakes extend beyond school: in a world where citizens are asked daily to interpret statistics, evaluate risk, and reason about data, innumeracy is not just an educational problem but a civic one.
 A society’s mathematical health is built, or lost, in its earliest years.

-Mathematics is also the gateway to STEM.
+Mathematics is also the gateway to STEM learning and careers.
 A child’s early mathematical trajectory shapes their access to science, technology, engineering, and mathematics pathways for decades afterward, which makes early math not only an educational and civic concern but a national workforce one.
 Our research in this pillar contributes to the science base for STEM readiness, beginning where STEM trajectories actually begin: before kindergarten.

 Our research in this pillar contributes to the science base for STEM readiness, beginning where STEM trajectories actually begin: before kindergarten.
 Yet mathematics is structurally cumulative: later understanding depends on earlier foundations, and gaps compound silently for years before surfacing as “math difficulty.”
 Our research maps how mathematical knowledge actually develops, at a granularity fine enough to act on, and challenges the field’s persistent underestimation of early mathematics, a problem we’ve described as the triple expertise gap: practitioners undertrained in early math, a society that perceives it as simple, and too few specialists to build the knowledge infrastructure that educators and AI systems both need.